sopesa/pico_logger/README.md

 # pico_logger
-A simple project which aims to log temperature data from a raspberry pico w, using a simple button input and a single RGB led output
+A simple project which aims to log temperature data from a raspberry pi pico w, using a simple button input and a single RGB led output